General Information

 A single hanger cable runs from main cable 1 to main cable 2 via the girder bottom side.
 The hanger cable passes through the girder through two vertical holes.
 The forces are transferred by direct (cable to girder) contact.
 Figure 3 shows a hanger cable to girder connection viewed from below.

-There is an offset between the vertical hole and the hanger cable bent region, and a longitudinal crack that extends from the girder's end to the hanger cable bent region is noticeable.
-The timber fiber direction is indicated by the double white arrow.
+There is an offset between the vertical hole and the hanger's bent region, and a longitudinal crack (over the whole height) extends from the hanger's bent region until the end of the girder.
+The timber fiber direction is parallel to the length of the girder.
 A further connection viewed from the side is shown in figure 4.

-A similar crack configuration and hanger cable offset are noticeable; a stringer and a deck plank are touched by the hanger cable.
+A similar crack configuration and hanger cable offset are noticeable; the hanger cable touches the stringer and a deck plank.

 What are the main consequences?